Damascus Spring

-The Damascus Spring (ربيع دمشق, Rabīʻ Dimashq) was a period of intense political and social debate in Syria which started after the death of President Hafiz al-Asad in June 2000 and continued to some degree until autumn 2001, when most of the activities associated with it were suppressed by the government.
+The Damascus Spring (ربيع دمشق, Rabīʻ Dimashq) was a period of intense political and social debate in Ba'athist Syria which started after the death of President Hafez al-Assad in June 2000 and continued to some degree until autumn 2001, when most of the activities associated with it were suppressed by the government of his son Bashar al-Assad.
 It started with the Statement of 99 and the establishing of the Committees of Civil Society, then the Statement of 1000 was issued carrying the signature of 1000 Syrian intellectuals in 2001.

 Background

-Officially a Republic, Syria has been governed by the Baath Party since 1963 and was under Emergency Law from 1963 until 2011; the head of state since 1970 has been a member of the Assad family.
+Officially a republic, Ba'athist Syria had been governed by the Ba'ath Party since 1963, and by the Assadists since 1970, until they were overthrown in 2024.
+A state of emergency was in place from 1963 until 2011.

-Under Hafez al-Asad, president of Syria from 1970 until his death in 2000, political activity had been strictly controlled, and from 1980 onwards effective opposition activity became almost impossible.
-Five principal security agencies served primarily to monitor political dissent: A state of emergency had existed since 1963, with military courts applying martial law and special courts trying political cases with little regard for human rights or due process.
+Under Hafez al-Assad, president of Syria from 1971 until his death in 2000, political activity had been strictly controlled, and from 1980 onwards effective opposition activity became almost impossible.
+Five principal security agencies served primarily to monitor political dissent: a state of emergency had existed since 1963, with military courts applying martial law and special courts trying political cases with little regard for human rights or due process.
 Prisoners were routinely tortured and held in appalling conditions.

 From 1998 on, the level of repression diminished noticeably.
-Following the death of Hafez al-Assad in June 2000 his son, Bashar, was installed as president of Syria.
+Following the death of Hafez in June 2000, his son, Bashar, was installed as president of Syria.
+Until the Damascus Spring, Bashar had initially presented himself as a reformer to his father’s policies.